rennyv/reactnd-project-myreads-starter/README.md

-This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+I statered with the starter template for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
+I created a front-end in React to view your books that you want to read, currently reading, and have read.
+I have also added the ability to add new books to your shelves.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+## Installation

+* Clone from Github.
+* Run `npm install`

+## Running Application

+* Run `npm run start`

 ## Backend Server